peterhinch/micropython-async/lowpower/README.md

 ### 3.2.4 Pyboard D measurements

-As of this release the two demo applications consume around 3.3mA.
-This is high because the unused pins are floating.
+As of this release the `lpdemo.py` script consumes around 1.1mA.
+I believe this can be reduced because some unused pins are floating.
 When I discover which pins can be set to input with pullups as per the Pyboard 1.x implementation I hope to see figures comparable to Pyboard 1.x.

 ###### [Contents](./README.md#a-low-power-usayncio-adaptation)